I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemprintticketprovider-publishprinttickethelperinterface.md

 <p>If <code>IPrintOemPrintTicketProvider::PublishPrintTicketHelperInterface</code>  uses the helper interface, it should cache a pointer to the interface, and increment the reference count (by means of a call to the interface's <b>AddRef</b> method).
 If this method successfully increments the reference count, it should return S_OK. </p>

-<p>If the plug-in maintains a handle to the helper object, the plug-in is responsible for later releasing that handle when it is no longer needed. </p>

-<p>If <code>IPrintOemPrintTicketProvider::PublishPrintTicketHelperInterface</code>  uses the helper interface, it should cache a pointer to the interface, and increment the reference count (by means of a call to the interface's <b>AddRef</b> method).
-If this method successfully increments the reference count, it should return S_OK. </p>

 ## -requirements
 <table>
 <tr>